 Deploy Java microservices

-Let's begin by ensuring our Kubernetes environment is set up by running the following command:
+Let's begin by ensuring your Kubernetes environment is set up by running.
+MiniKube will be set up in around about a minute once you see the following message in the terminal

 If the command returns the versions of your kubectl client and cluster, the environment is configured.
 Otherwise, repeat the previous command until the command returns the versions.